 You can find this tutorial’s complete source code on GitHub.

-SonarQube helps enhance software quality by continuously analyzing code for bugs, vulnerabilities, and code smells across multiple programming languages.
+SonarQube Server helps enhance software quality by continuously analyzing code for bugs, vulnerabilities, and code smells across multiple programming languages.

 It offers native integrations with popular platforms, such as Jenkins, GitHub, and GitLab, which reduces the integration effort and streamlines the DevOps workflow.